Netherlands

 Latest developments

-In a letter to ICAN in October 2023, the Dutch Ministry of Foreign Affairs said that the Netherlands remained ‘committed to comprehensive, irreversible and verifiable nuclear disarmament’, but it ‘cannot become a member of the TPNW in its current form’, despite sharing the TPNW’s goal of ‘a world without nuclear weapons’.
-The letter stated that the Treaty is incompatible with the Netherland’s membership as a NATO ally, because ‘NATO is a nuclear alliance as long as nuclear weapons exist.
-Moreover, the Netherlands has a nuclear weapons task within this alliance framework.’1
+In a letter to the International Campaign to Abolish Nuclear Weapons in 2023, the Dutch Ministry of Foreign Affairs said that the Netherlands ‘cannot become a member of the TPNW in its current form’, despite sharing the TPNW’s goal of ‘a world without nuclear weapons’, as ‘the Treaty is incompatible with our membership as a NATO ally’.
+‘NATO is a nuclear alliance as long as nuclear weapons exist.
+Moreover, the Netherlands has a nuclear weapons task within this alliance framework,’ it said.5

 Recommendations